 What are the benefits of boarding?

 Yes.
 We think coming to visit is the best way to decide whether boarding is right for your child.
-Please contact the Registrar to arrange to meet with Mrs Elizabeth Searle, Director of Boarding, and to receive a personal tour of the school and boarding provision.
-Helen Rogers, Registrar, can be contacted by calling 01245 236 098 or by email on email@example.com.
+Please contact the Admissions Department to arrange a personal tour of the School and boarding provision.
+The Admissions Department can be contacted by calling 01245 236 098 or by email on [email protected].

 My child is used to a small prep school, will New Hall be too large?